rodperex/follow_nao/README.md

 ## Obstacle Avoidance

-The motion control nodes use NAO's sonar sensors to detect and avoid obstacles:
+The **Follow** action in the behavior tree integrates NAO's sonar sensors to detect and avoid obstacles:

 - **Left Sonar**: Detects obstacles on the left; robot turns right to avoid
 - **Right Sonar**: Detects obstacles on the right; robot turns left to avoid
 - **Both Sonars**: When both detect obstacles, the robot turns away from the closer one
 - **Avoidance Distance**: Configurable via the `avoidance_distance` parameter (default: 0.5m)

-The avoidance behavior is combined with the target-following behavior, ensuring the robot doesn't collide with obstacles while pursuing its target.
+The avoidance behavior is seamlessly integrated into the Follow action, ensuring the robot doesn't collide with obstacles while pursuing its target.

 ## Touch Sensor Control